enkidevs/curriculum/java/gui/README.md

+name: Graphic User Interface

-It’s no use reinventing the wheel.
+description: It’s no use reinventing the wheel.
 Develop eye-candy Java applications by using Java’s performant graphic classes.